unital/tempe/docs/source/user_guide/tutorial.rst

 scales we need to worry about what to do with values that would lie outside the range of the array.
-If you are absolutely certain of the range of the data (for example, the values are percentages) you may be able to avoid this potentially at the cost of not useing the full range of values.
+If you are absolutely certain of the range of the data (for example, the values are percentages) you may be able to avoid this potentially at the cost of not using the full range of values.
 But otherwise you need to address the problem.

 The most common solution is simply to clip the range: any negative indices